mahmud255/demok8-integration/README.md

-CI/CD pipeline for Node JS Aplication deployment in kubernetes with Jenkins
+CI/CD pipeline for Node JS Aplication deployment in kubernetes with Jenkins.